 - The Oklahoma State Department of Health (OSDH) has formed a Pandemic Influenza Committee, which has developed a management plan to address the public health response to a pandemic influenza event.
 It is intended to be a resource document for public health preparedness at the state, regional and local level to help maximize and distribute our available resources.
 The plan undergoes an annual review and revision.

 - The OSDH monitors influenza activity working with many community partners.
 During influenza season, OSDH works with a network of physicians and laboratories regionally distributed throughout the state to record influenza activity and spread.
-Persons who are hospitalized with influenza are also reported to the OSDH.
+Influenza-associated hospitalizations and deaths are also reported to the OSDH.

 - During influenza season, OSDH publishes weekly influenza activity reports on its website to keep healthcare providers and the general public updated during the flu season.

 - The OSDH Public Health Laboratory (PHL) receives specimens from physicians and laboratories throughout the state to test for influenza and other respiratory viruses.